opentok/opentok-linux-sdk-samples/Basic-Video-Chat/README.md

   - libpulse-dev
   - libsdl2-dev

 Let's build the sample application.
-It is a good practice to create a build folder.
-Let's create one.
+Since it's good practice to create a build folder, let's go ahead and create it in the project directory.

 ```
 $ mkdir Basic-Video-Chat/build